JohnnyStruk/LectureLink/README.md

 ## Features

 ### For Instructors:
-- Upload lecture files (PDF, PowerPoint, Word documents, etc.)
+- Upload lecture files (PDF only)
 - Each uploaded file automatically receives a unique 6-character access code
 - View all uploaded lectures with their access codes on the dashboard
-- Preview lectures with the integrated PDF/slide viewer
+- Preview lectures with the integrated PDF viewer
 - See student questions and comments per slide in real-time
+- Acknowledge student questions to mark them as answered
 - Delete lectures when needed

 ### For Students: